stringfestdata/advancing-into-analytics-practice/README.md

 - [Five Things Excel Users Should Know about R](https://github.com/stringfestdata/advancing-into-analytics-practice/blob/main/resources/five-things-excel-users-should-know-about-r.pdf)
 - [What is an open source software distribution?](https://stringfestanalytics.com/what-is-open-source-distribution/)

-## 7. Data Structures in R x
+## 7. Data Structures in R

 1. *Easter egg time!* In this chapter we used the `write_xlsx()` function from package `writexl`.
 Pull its help documentation... an anthropomorphized office supply awaits!
 2. Many packages include *vignettes*, similar to white papers showing important features and concepts of the package.
 These can be viewed via the `browseVignettes()` function.
   - Open the vignettes for `dpyr` and `tidyverse`.
 The vignettes will open in a separate internet tab.
 Use the function's help documentation to confirm what to do here.
 3. How many datasets does the `babynames` package come with?
 Choose one, run its descriptive statistics and write the dataset to an Excel worksheet.

-## 8. Data Manipulation and Visualization in R    X
+## 8. Data Manipulation and Visualization in R

 Using the `car-crashes` dataset: